 SUSTAINABILITY TSF life cycle

-Tailings storage facilities (TSFs) must are, operated, closed, and rehabilitated to ensure negligible operator and public health and safety risks and acceptably low community and environmental impacts.
+Tailings storage facilities (TSFs) must be, operated, closed, and rehabilitated to ensure negligible operator and public health and safety risks and acceptably low community and environmental impacts.

-Leading principles in tailings management practise are underpinned by a risk-based approach to the planning, design, construction, operation, closure, and rehabilitation of TSFs.
+Leading principles in tailings management practice are underpinned by a risk-based approach to the planning, design, construction, operation, closure, and rehabilitation of TSFs.
 In this approach, plans need to be tailored to manage the TSF effectively over its entire life cycle, with sufficient detail to address the potential risks within acceptable limits.
-TSFs with a high consequence category require more rigor at the design phase, greater quality control during construction, and closer attention to risk management, emergency action planning systems, and documentation during the operational and closure phases.
+TSFs with a high consequence category require more rigour in the design phase, greater quality control during construction, and closer attention to risk management, emergency action planning systems, and documentation during the operational and closure phases.